swesjones/n-tech-help-portal/README.md

 # N-Tech Help Portal

-N-Tech Help Portal is a React application designed to assist Netflix employees with IT helpdesk requests.
+N-Tech Help Portal is a React application designed to assist employees with IT helpdesk requests.
 Users can select from a variety of common issues and submit their requests, which are then sent to a specified Google Forms URL.

 ## Features